First Mode logo

 A man stands with his back towards the camera wearing a hard hat and a safety vest.
 A haul truck drives towards the direction of the camera.

-This project was able to course-correct product direction of the Digital Products team, saving time and money.
-Findings and artifacts were used in customer engagements, securing partnerships for HEV delivery, including a strategic alliance with Mitsui & Co.
+This project was able to course-correct the product direction of the Digital Products team, saving time and money.

 Key Learnings